chenxinfeng4/ffmpegcv/README.md

 - `VideoCaptureNV`: Read a video file by NVIDIA GPU.
 - `VideoCaptureCAM`: Read a camera.
 - `VideoCaptureStream`: Read a RTP/RTSP/RTMP/HTTP stream.
-- `noblck`: Read/Write a video file in background using mulitprocssing.
+- `noblock`: Read/Write a video file in background using mulitprocssing.

 ## Install
 You need to download ffmpeg before you can use ffmpegcv.